carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT2.rst

   }

 At the bottom of our JIT we add a private method to do the actual optimization:
 *optimizeModule*.
+This function takes the module to be transformed as input (as a ThreadSafeModule) along with a reference to a reference to a new class:
+``MaterializationResponsibility``.
+The MaterializationResponsibility argument can be used to query JIT state for the module being transformed, such as the set of definitions in the module that JIT'd code is actively trying to call/access.
-This function sets up a FunctionPassManager, adds some passes to it, runs it over every function in the module, and then returns the mutated module.
+For now we will ignore this argument and use a standard optimization pipeline.
+To do this we set up a FunctionPassManager, add some passes to it, run it over every function in the module, and then return the mutated module.
 The specific optimizations are the same ones used in `Chapter 4 <LangImpl04.html>`_ of the "Implementing a language with LLVM" tutorial series.
 Readers may visit that chapter for a more in-depth discussion of these, and of IR optimization in general.

 And that's it in terms of changes to KaleidoscopeJIT: When a module is added via addModule the OptimizeLayer will call our optimizeModule function before passing